Blog

 "Just one delivery."

-And finally, most people only track when they already plan to behave.
+Finally, most people only track when they already plan to behave.

 If they intend to save, they track.